T092 package at left used for ZN414Z, YS414,MK414 and TA7642. T018 package at right is used for the original ZN414.

 Back in 1981 when I built this kit, I had very little idea what was going on so merely followed the instructions and built up the radio as described.

 Circuit of the Funway 2 radio circuit.
 Unfortunately, it's a bodge and performance is poor.
 Once modified, it became an excellent little receiver.
+The ZN414 can be seen next to the variable condenser.

 Apart from the zener diode and 9V battery,